mpkocher/pydantic-cli/README.md

 ## Loading Configuration using JSON

-Tools can also load entire models or partially defined Pydantic data models from JSON files.
+User created commandline tools using `pydantic-cli` can also load entire models or **partially** defined Pydantic data models from JSON files.

 For example, given the following Pydantic data model: